DaymudeLab/assembly-theory-JOSS/paper.md

 The more recent `AssemblyGo` implementation computes MA exactly but is written in Go, yielding worse performance and posing an accessibility barrier for most scientists who are unfamiliar with the language [@Jirasek2024-investigatingquantifying].
 Finally, the latest `AssemblyCPP` implementation has achieved significant performance milestones through a branch-and-bound approach.
 It is again written in C++ but is not available for public use, prohibiting its use and verification by the community [@Seet2024-rapidcomputation].

-With `ORCA`, we provide a high-performance, cross-platform Rust package for fast MA calculation while also providing Python bindings for key functionality, offering the best efficiency without sacrificing accessibility.
+With `assembly-theory`, we provide a high-performance, cross-platform Rust package for fast MA calculation while also providing Python bindings for key functionality, offering the best efficiency without sacrificing accessibility.
 We chose Rust for its advantages of cross-platform support, memory-safety, performant runtime, convenient parallelism, and integrated testing and documentation [@Perkel2020-whyscientists].
 By including test and benchmark suites, we also lay a foundation for fair, reproducible comparisons of future algorithmic improvements and new techniques.